HOT-Media/programming_foundations/small_problems/medium_2/medium_2_exercise_1.md

 str.split(/[!?.](?=\s+\p{Lu})/)

-str = "Four score and seven years ago our fathers brought forth on this continent a new nation, conceived in liberty, and dedicated to the proposition that all men are created equal.
+text = "Four score and seven years ago our fathers brought forth on this continent a new nation, conceived in liberty, and dedicated to the proposition that all men are created equal.